crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Devtron**

-- **Swag**: Goodies and giveaways are not revealed.
+- **Swag**: Swag Kit, Raspberry Pi 4, SAMSUNG Galaxy Tab A8,  Google Home Mini with Google Assistant Smart Speaker, Surprize Box.
 - **Requirements**:
     - Under [Devtron-labs](https://github.com/devtron-labs) there are multiple repositories that hold some part of the code that goes into making Devtron what it is.
+        - Micro-Blogathon: 1st Oct. - 30th Oct.
+Please refer [this](https://github.com/devtron-labs/hacktoberfest2022/blob/main/Docs/blogathon-rules.md) for participation guidelines.
+        - Hunt-a-Bug: 9th Oct. - 31st Oct.
+Please refer [this](https://github.com/devtron-labs/hacktoberfest2022/blob/main/Docs/hunt-a-bug-rules.md) for participation guidelines.
+        - Art-a-Thon: 16th Oct. - 23rd Oct.
+Participation Guidelines
+            - Star the Devtron repo on GitHub
+            - Follow us on Twitter
+            - Make some art and share it on Twitter.
+Tag @DevtronL and use #Hacktoberfest, #Devtron on your posts.
+            - Don't miss this chance to show off the artist in you.
+        - HackDiaries: 23rd Oct. - 31st Oct.
+Participation Guidelines
+            - Star the Devtron repo on GitHub
+            - Follow us on Twitter
+            - Write a Twitter Thread and tag @DevtronL in it along with #Hacktoberfest and #Devtron

 - **How to sign up**:
     - No Special Sign-ups required.
 You can simply visit their repository [here](https://github.com/devtron-labs/hacktoberfest2022) and pick up any available issue to submit a PR.
 - **Notes**:
-  - Feel free to play around with devtron and explore its different features.
-When submitting a PR please add Hacktoberfest in the PR Description
+    - The repository has seperate section for beginner friendly.
+All the information can be found [here](https://github.com/devtron-labs/hacktoberfest2022)

 #### **Dyrectorio**

 - **Swag**: Swag cap for writing unit tests with 10% coverage in the golang side of the repository
 - **Requirements**:
     - You need to make the test coverage upto 10% which is 8.67% currently.
 - **How to sign up**:
     - No Special Sign-ups required.
 You can simply visit their repository [here](https://github.com/dyrector-io/dyrectorio/issues/241).
 - **Notes**:
-  - We know unit test writing isn't the most exciting task, so we'd like to motivate our contributors.
-So if you add more than 10% coverage in the golang side of the repository, we'll send you an awesome dyrectorio swag cap.
+    - If you add more than 10% coverage in the golang side of the repository, we'll send you an awesome dyrectorio swag cap.

 #### **Docker**

-- **Swag**: To be revealed
+- **Swag**: To be revealed soon
 - **Requirements**:
-  - You need to contribute to the Docker Community Extensions.
-Check the details [here](https://docker.github.io/hacktoberfest/)
+    - There are two different ways of participating.
+        - Build your own extension
+        - Contribute to an existing Open Source extension
 - **How to sign up**:
     - Be sure to register for Hacktoberest first by clicking [here](https://hacktoberfest.com/profile/).
 - **Notes**:
-  - There are list of other events also that they are hosting which you can check on their site [here](https://docker.github.io/hacktoberfest/)
+    - There are list of other events also that they are hosting on 11th, 20th, 22nd Oct.
+Check more on their site [here](https://docker.github.io/hacktoberfest/)

 ### E